PandasThumb/pandasthumb.github.io/_posts/2023/2023-08-20-Hedin-information-principle.md

 ## Hedin's actual conclusions ##

-So Professor Hedin has argued, in effect that:
+So Professor Hedin has argued, in effect, that:

 1. Natural evolutionary processes cannot increase the adaptive information of a population of organisms, because there is a